 Returning to Philly in 1979 (with ’59 Chevy piled high with tubing), Davidson began to unearth his hometown’s magical neon history.
 He sought out remaining tube benders who described the city’s spectacular but vanishing neon heritage.
 He began to design signs and acquire neglected treasures on the street.

 The die was cast: Davidson Neon Design would produce new neon and the Neon Museum of Philadelphia would preserve the old.
 Over 40 years the twin initiatives merged, and an amazing cast of characters helped create today’s NMOP.

 MISSION & PROGRAMS

-The Neon Museum of Philadelphia is dedicated to preserving historic signage as an important element of community heritage in Philadelphia and America.
-The Museum also promotes neon art and appreciation of the 20th century American roadside.
+The Neon Museum of Philadelphia is a cultural and educational organization dedicated to preserving neon signage, Philadelphia history and art, and the 20th century American roadside.
 We’re an American art and history museum disguised as a neon museum.

 The Museum's mission focuses on

 We offer many collections, programs, and activities open to the public, including: